 “Roland’s VersaUV LEC series UV-LED printer/cutters can be found in many shops printing labels.
 These inkjets, which are ideal for creating label prototypes and for short runs, can handle a wide variety of specialty materials.
 Our latest eco-solvent inkjets, the TrueVIS VG and SG series models, are also popular for label printing applications, primarily for short-run production.
 All of these models offer users the benefits of low operating costs, exceptional image quality, integrated cutting, outstanding reliability and world-class service and support,” he concludes.

 The Best of Both Worlds

-He says JV Series, UCJV Series, JFX Series, UJF Series and being used by shops to produce labels, decals, banners, vehicle wraps, packaging prototyping, etc.
+He says the JV Series, UCJV Series, JFX Series and the UJF Series are being used by shops to produce labels, decals, banners, vehicle wraps, packaging prototyping, etc.

 High Quality in a Small Footprint

 Maharaj at Primera says it is worth noting that today’s digital technologies can produce the highest-quality labels for customers.
 “Minimum resolution these days is 1200 dpi and labels can be produced at up to 4800 dpi.
 This helps small business customers make their products look as good as major brands, helping them to sell more.”